noobshow/terms/nab/au.md

 (b)	You are in material breach of these Terms which is capable of remedy, but you fail to remedy the breach within 7 days of notice from Stripe or NAB requiring you to do so; or

-(c)	if in Stripe’s or NAB’s reasonable opinion, the processing of Your transactions exposes Stripe or NAB to risk; or
+(c)	if in Stripe's or NAB's reasonable opinion, the processing of Your transactions exposes Stripe or NAB to risk; or

 (d)	You are or have engaged in conduct which exposes Stripe or NAB to potential fines or penalties imposed under Relevant Law; or